Information for Quartix Technologies plc investors

 The Group’s main strategic objective is to grow its fleet business and develop the associated recurring revenue by increasing the number of vehicles under subscription.

-The value of recurring subscription revenue is the key measure of our performance in the fleet sector.
+The value of recurring subscription revenue is the key measure of our performance.

 Fleet customers typically use the Group’s vehicle telematics services for many years, resulting in low rates of gross attrition.
 Accordingly, the Group focuses its business model on the development of subscription revenue based on minimal initial commitment from the customer, providing the best return to the Group over the long term.